MimeThaClown/Heist-of-Cinders/Party/Xarrus/Story.md

 The fight was surprisingly difficult, having dropped both Xarrus and Haliya, but they survived.
 This is where the group met a strange woman, named Amaryliss, we were all very suspicious of her but she kind of won us over.
 After deciding to rest for a few moments after the fight, we learned Calisto had something to do with Emmrich's dissapeareance (a kenku told us), and that the syndicate also had a part.

 Before the party could deliberate any more, Calisto himself, showed up with a party of tribunal soldiers.
-This is where
+This is where the group learned Calisto was looking for Emmrich as well, along with the news that the council had been attacked by the syndicate.